yashsarode45/yashsarode45/README.md

 <h1 align="center">Hi 👋, I'm Yash</h1>
 <h3 align="center">Graduated from PICT, Pune with a 9.20 CGPA in E&TC engineering.
-I'm well-versed in MERN stack, C++, DSA, OOPS, DBMS, and OS, but I'm not afraid to step outside of my comfort zone and learn new things.</h3>
+I'm well-versed in MERN stack, C++, DSA, OOPS, DBMS, and OS, and at the same time, I like to step outside of my comfort zone and learn new things.</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/yashsarode45](https://github.com/yashsarode45)